hyundai-robotics/doc-hi6-operation/book.md

 \(The function to be provided later\) If you set the communication method to CC-Link slave, you can set the detailed information for each type of communication inside the controller.

 {% hint style="info" %}
-You can set the communication information by using the “Sycon.net” program on the Hyundai Robotics internet website \(www.hyundai-robotics.com\).
+You can set the communication information by using the “Sycon.net” program on the HD Hyundai Robotics internet website \(www.hyundai-robotics.com\).
 {% endhint %}

 # 7.3.11.3 Monitoring